mattostraszewski/react-i-ii-review/react-fundamentals.md

 Answer these on your own, then compare answers as a group

 1. What is React?
+  A javascript library that allows us to make dynamic SPA's. //what is an SPA?

 2. What is create-react-app?
+  A package build by facebook to facilitate building apps in react and to standardize react apps by centralizing the dependencies.

 3. What is Component Based Architecture?
+  Code is split into chunks called components.
+Makes code highly reusable and easy to debug.

 4. What is JSX?
+  Special HTML-like syntax that allows us to write Javascript inside of it.

 5. What is the virtual DOM?
+  A virtual copy of the browser DOM stored in memory that React uses to identify changes in the browser DOM in a process called reconcilliation.

 6. What is unidirectional (one-way) data flow?
+  Data flows from parent to child.

 ### Understand

 Discuss these questions in pairs if you have a 4-person group

-7. Summarize what happens when you run `create-react-app my-app`
+7. Summarize what happens when you run `create-react-app my-app` Create a default blank react application called 'my-app'

 8. Summarize the steps for forking and cloning a repo with an existing React app.
 How does this process differ from the process of creating a new React app on your laptop?
+  1) Fork it
+  2) Clone it
+  3) Navigate to the directory of your react app
+  4) run npm i

 9. Explain what this code does: